ashn-dot-dev/site/src/blog/2021-02-06-programming-language-name-generator.md

 [GitHub](https://github.com/ash-nolan/plname).

 <small><small><small>
 This is a tongue-in-cheek joke.
-No disrespect is meant towards any of the aforementioned languages, their authors, or the members of there respective communities. 😛
+No disrespect is intended towards any of the aforementioned languages, their authors, or the members of their respective communities. 😛
 </small></small></small>